-STANDA RD 10: STUDENT LIFE 10.1 Student orientation schedules and supporting documents (agendas, handbooks, etc.) 10.2 Description of school counseling services and/or counseling resources 10.3 Policies regarding students with learning differencesList of academic support programs (if applicable) 10.4 List of extracurricular activities and responsible staff members.
+10.1 Student orientation schedules and supporting documents (agendas, handbooks, etc.) 10.2 Description of school counseling services and/or counseling resources 10.3 Policies regarding students with learning differences List of academic support programs (if applicable) 10.4 List of extracurricular activities and responsible staff members.
 10.5 This will be confirmed through observations and interviews.
-10.6 Samples of communications to students and parents regarding health risks (for example, concussion information, symptoms of depression, etc.) Examples of faculty and staff training regarding physical and mental health issues Lesson plans that address physical and mental health issues List of any related school activities (assemblies, field trips, etc.) 10.7 This will be confirmed through observations and interviews.
-10.8 List of athletic offerings and responsible staff/coaches.
+10.6 Samples of communications to students and parents regarding health risks (for example, concussion information, symptoms of depression, etc.) Examples of faculty and staff training regarding physical and mental health issues Lesson plans that address physical and mental health issues List of any related school activities (assemblies, field trips, etc.) 10.7 List of athletic offerings and responsible staff/coaches.
 Athletic and coaching handbooks.
 Policies regarding athletics.
-10.9 Communications regarding college counseling and vocation planning (if applicable) Policies and procedures related to the college counseling office (if applicable) List of events related to college counseling and vocational planning (college night, career day, college reps visiting campus, etc.) 10.10 List of professional development and training offered on critical issues, such as bullying, identifying drug abuse or sexual abuse, role as a mandatory reporter, etc. Description of advisory or other such programs that enable positive relationships among students and staff.
-STANDA RD 11: PERSONNEL 11.1 Faculty/staff to student ratio.
-This will also be confirmed through observations and interviews.
-11.2 Head of School resume 11.3 Faculty/Administrator Data Sheet Personnel files should be available for inspection upon request 11.4 Faculty/Administrator Data Sheet Personnel files should be available for inspection upon request 11.5 List of all non-faculty/administration staff members and their positions Personnel files should be available for inspection upon request 11.6 Qualifications for all technology personnel Name and information regarding any contracted technology services Personnel files should be available for inspection upon request
+10.8 Communications regarding college counseling and vocation planning (if applicable) Policies and procedures related to the college counseling office (if applicable) List of events related to college counseling and vocational planning (college night, career day, college reps visiting campus, etc.) 10.9 List of professional development and training offered on critical issues, such as bullying, identifying drug abuse or sexual abuse, role as a mandatory reporter, etc. Description of advisory or other such programs that enable positive relationships among students and staff.
+10.10 Procedures for counseling out students STANDAR D 11: PERSONNEL 11.1 Faculty/staff to student ratio.This will also be confirmed through observations and interviews.
+11.2 Head of School resume 11.3 Faculty/Administrator Data SheetPersonnel files should be available for inspection upon request 11.4 Faculty/Administrator Data Sheet Personnel files should be available for inspection upon request 11.5 List of all non-faculty/administration staff members and their positions Personnel files should be available for inspection upon request 11.6 Qualifications for all technology personnel Name and information regarding any contracted technology services Personnel files should be available for inspection upon request